jaypaulb/Canvus-Go-API/tasks.md

 - [ ] Finalize documentation and examples
 - [ ] Tag and release initial version

+### 7. Advanced Abstractions & Utilities (from Abstractions.md)

+> The following advanced abstractions/utilities are required for full parity with the design in Abstractions.md.
+Work will proceed through these in order.
+(2024-06-16)

+- [ ] **Generic Filtering Abstraction**
+    - Implement a reusable, client-side filtering struct supporting arbitrary JSON, wildcards, and JSONPath-like selectors for all list/get endpoints.
+- [ ] **Connector Creation with Widget Spawning**
+    - Enhance CreateConnector to support widget creation as part of connector creation.
+- [ ] **Recursive Widget Search (findWidget/findWidgetIn)**
+    - Implement recursive search utilities for widgets using arbitrary JSON queries and selectors.
+- [ ] **Response Validation & Retry Logic**
+    - Add centralized response validation and retry logic for mismatches and transient errors.
+- [ ] **Geometry Utilities (contains, touches)**
+    - Add utilities to determine widget containment and overlap within a canvas.
+- [ ] **Batch Operations Utility**
+    - Implement batch move/copy/migrate/delete/pin/unpin with concurrency, partial failure logging, and retry logic.

 ---

 ## 2024-06-11: Greenfield Go SDK Approach & Planning